Joanna Kaufman

 Medium: Watercolor Painting

 LIFE AS A GORGE ARTIST: Joanna’s studio is located in Trout Lake, Washington, near the site of a village called Cranes’ Place for sandhill cranes which nested in wetlands near the base of Mt.
 Adams, an active stratovolcano in the Pacific Ring of Fire.
-Amid the continual changes of the land, Joanna is grateful to work from a place where she can bear daily witness to the intricate and storied lives of water and trees, insects and animals.
-She also finds solace working in community with artists, writers, and musicians of the Columbia Gorge region.
+Amid the continual changes in the land, Joanna is grateful to work from a place where she can bear daily witness to the intricate and storied lives of water and trees, insects and animals.
+She finds solace working in community with artists, writers, and musicians of the Columbia Gorge region.

 HOW TO LEARN MORE: